Human Action Recognition in Drone Videos using a Few Aerial Training Examples: Experiments

 \subsection{Implementation details}

-We use five videos of each action (named as a few available training examples in the above sections).
+We use five aerial videos of each action (named as a few available training examples in the above sections).
 For visual features computations, we use three recently proposed video features; namely 3D multi-fiber network (MFN-3D) \cite{multifiber}, 3D Inception network (I3D) \cite{I3D}, and 3D residual network (Resnet-3D) \cite{ResNet3D}.
 Authors in \cite{multifiber} showed that a multi-fiber network provides state-of-the-art results on several competitive datasets and is the order of magnitude faster than several other video features networks.
 It achieves high computational efficiency by dividing the complex neural network into small lightweight networks.
 We extract the features (768D) for all videos from the second last layer of the network.
 I3D features were proposed in \cite{I3D}, where authors suggested a novel technique to inflate 2D ConvNets into 3D and bootstrap 3D filters from 2D filters.
 We extract the features (1024D) from the global average pooling layer using 128-frame snippets.
 Experiments are performed using RGB stream only.
 Similarly, we extract 512 dimension features from the last layer of 3D-Resnet34 \cite{ResNet3D}.

 For disjoint multitask learning, we have two shared fully connected ($f_c$) layers (512 and 256 units respectively).
 We have four task-specific layers: two $f_c$ layers with the number of units equal to the number of actions in the real dataset and two $f_c$ layers with the number of units equal to the number of actions in the game dataset.
+Similarly, for training without DML, we use only five aerial videos for each action.
+We employ three fully connected ($f_c$) layers.
+The first two ($f_c$) layers have 512 and 256 units respectively and the third one has the number of units equal to the number of actions in the dataset.
+The network is trained using the negative log-likelihood loss.
+We use the Adam optimizer with learning rate of 0.001, beta1=0.5, and beta2=0.999.

 To generate GAN-generated examples, both our generator and discriminator contain four fully connected ($f_c$) layers where the first three $f_c$ layers have Leaky ReLU activation.
 In the case of the generator, the last $f_c$ has ReLU activation.
 The noise vector $z$ (312D) is drawn from unit Gaussian.
 For all networks, we use Adam optimizer.
 Since the network is already trained on game data, for joint learning from GAN-generated and game data (Figure \ref{fig:Disjoint Multitasking}(c)), we reduce the weight of loss for the branches being trained on the GAN-generated data.
 We ran the experiments several times with random initialization of the network ($f_c$ layers) and report the average results.